 A married taxpayer who does not meet the requirements to be considered unmarried does not qualify for head of household filing status.

-- The qualifying person did not live with the taxpayer for more than
+- The qualifying person did not live with the taxpayer for more than half the year

 The taxpayer's qualifying person must live with the taxpayer for more than half the year.
 If the qualifying person did not live with the taxpayer for more than half the year, the taxpayer does not qualify for the head of household filing status.
 More than half the year is 183 days; in a leap year it is 184 days.

-- A married taxpayer claimed a parent or relative as his or her qualifying
+- A married taxpayer claimed a parent or relative as his or her qualifying person

 Some married taxpayers claim a parent or a relative, other than a child, as their qualifying person.
 By law, taxpayers who are legally married as of the last day of the year can only claim their child as their qualifying person.
 The child can be a birth child, stepchild, adopted child, or an eligible foster child.